-Similar to sour cream, crème fraîche is richer and thicker due to its higher fat content (of course it would be, it’s French!).
+Similar to sour cream, crème fraîche is richer and thicker due to its higher fat content.
 Purists say that the best crème fraîche comes from the area of Normandy called Isigny-sur-Mer, but we’ll forgive you for looking a little closer to home for this.

 When the tangy creaminess of yoghurt is required, but a longer cooking time or higher heat is needed, crème fraîche is perfect.
-It’s also beautiful with meat like veal or even offal like calf’s liver so ensure a moist, tender result.
+It’s also beautiful with meat like veal or even offal to ensure a moist, tender result.

 That most heavenly of creamy Italian fluffiness, marscapone is another dairy product that benefits from the addition of lactic acid.
-This voluptuous invention of the 16th century in Lodi and Abbiategrasso (southwest of Milan) is best known for it’s inclusion in moreish tiramisu, but it can also be used in other cooking, for example as a thick and enriching addition to risottos instead of butter or parmesan.
+This voluptuous invention of the 16th century in Lodi and Abbiategrasso (southwest of Milan) is best known for its inclusion in moreish tiramisu, but it can also be used in other cooking, for example as a thick and enriching addition to risottos.

 Marscapone with a teaspoon or marsala and a good grating of orange zest is a sweet topping for cakes unparalleled in the modern world.

 After you’ve had your fun with cream, it can begin to be whipped into shape until the churning separates liquids from solids and forms butter.
 It’s a scientific fact that no matter what you do to margarine or olive spread, it will never taste quite as good as softened butter liberally spread on a chunk of sourdough bread.

 Because almost all butter is made from pasteurised cream, it’s fine to be left, covered, out of the refrigerator.
 If you haven’t already, invest in a good butter dish and enjoy the delights of fresh bread and gooey buttery toast!